You have a plan to set up an online business and you have a million technology questions to help get things started.

 Small businesses need to match up to pioneers such as Apple and Amazon.
 Customers today seek the best.
 To ensure your business is unique, offer a combination of convenience and service.
 If you weren’t born digital, meeting the high expectations of clients will be difficult.

-More than 1,000,000 small businesses have chosen Instamojo to set up business.
+More than 2,000,000 small businesses have chosen Instamojo to set up an online business.
 Instamojo helps small businesses go digital in just a few clicks!
 You can automate your payment links, sales reports, and more.
 Get started in under two minutes!